Medical Officer, Department of Mental Health and Substance Abuse,

 G. Peggy McFall

-Dr. McFall is a Post-Doctoral Fellow at the University of Alberta.
-She is also the Assistant Director of the Victoria Longitudinal Study.
-McFall (2014 PhD) explores biomedical and neuropsychological aspects of human aging.
-She uses cutting-edge statistical analyses to investigate the interactions between Alzheimer’s disease risk factors in multiple domains (e.g., genetic, health, vascular, lifestyle), studying how they relate to the trajectories of cognitive changes in domains such as memory, executive functioning, and processing speed.
-McFall is particularly interested in determining how “modifiable” risk factors (such as events, actions or choices that affect brain health) can lead to increased vulnerability to neurological disease and dementia in later life.
-She is also interested in how modifiable protective factors can promote exceptional and resilient brain and cognitive aging.
+Dr. McFall is a Post-Doctoral Research Associate at the University of Alberta and Assistant Director of the NIH-funded Victoria Longitudinal Study.
+She uses contemporary quantitative modeling techniques to investigate the dynamic interactions among Alzheimer’s disease biomarkers in multiple domains (e.g., genetic, health, vascular, metabolic, lifestyle), studying how they predict differential long-term trajectories of cognitive change.
+McFall is particularly interested in determining how “modifiable” risk factors (such as events, actions, exposures or choices that affect brain health) can lead to increased vulnerability to neurological disease and dementia in later life.
+Correspondingly, she is also interested in how modifiable protective factors can promote exceptional and resilient brain and cognitive aging, with potential implications for dementia prevention.
+Her recent work has appeared in journals such as Neurobiology of Aging and Alzheimer’s & Dementia.

 Dr. Monchi obtained his Ph.D. in Computational Neuroscience at King’s College London, University of London, UK.
 He then pursued a postdoctoral fellowship at the Montreal Neurological Institute and at the Centre de Recherche de l’Institut Universitaire de Gériatrie de Montréal in neuroimaging and cognitive neuroscience applied to Parkinson’s disease.